jamesnaftel/dotfiles/README.md

 This is a work-in-progress.
-Reworking zsh and switching to nvim.
+Reworking zsh and switching to neovim (plus evaluating plugins).